 77-760 Citizen complained that a nearby feedlot was spilling waste on his property.
 CA/O contacted DEQ.
-They inspected and reported that there was no evidence of water pollution but that the feedlot did not provide the minimum level of waste control to conform with DEQ standards.
-Notice of the violation was sent to the owner of the feedlot and it was suggested that he contact the local soil conservation district for assistance with a design for waste control.
-The complainant was advised to contact DEQ further if there was no improvement in the situation.
-CA/O contacted DEQ and asked why they simply made suggestions to the feedlot owner instead of requiring that the DEQ minimum standards be met.
+They inspected and reported that there was no evidence of water pollution but that to conform with DEQ standards.
+Notice of the violation was sent to the owner of the feedlot and it was suggested that he contact to the local soil conservation district for assistance with a design further if there was no improvement in the situation.
+CA/O contacted DEQ and asked why they simply made suggestions to the feedmet.
 CA/O was informed that unless there is water pollution involved, the rule is really not enforceable.

 77-762 A citizen questioned whether the state currently exempts income tax from sick pay.
 He stated that he was allowed to file an amended return for his federal income tax.
-CA/O made inquiry and learned that the 1976 Federal Tax Reform Act restricted the exemption to those under the age of sixty-two, who were permanently and totally disabled, effective January 1, 1976.
-The Iowa Legislature in its 1977 session updated Iowa law to conform with the federal provision.
-After the Iowa Legislature adjourned, Congress then passed a law delaying the effective date of the restriction to January 1, 1977 and allowing the amended return.
-Therefore, Iowa law still reflects the January, 1976 effective date.
+CA/O made inquiry and learned that the 1976 Federal Tax Reform Act restricted the exemption to those under the age of sixty-two, who were permanently and in its 1977 session updated Iowa law to conform with the federal provision.
+After the Iowa Legislature adjourned, Congress then passed a law delaying the effective date of the restriction to law still reflects the January, 1976 effective date.

-77-766 An inmate at IWR indicated that she was a twenty year old first offender serving a forgery sentence without having had probation.
-She felt that she had been inappropriately incarcerated.
-CA/O reviewed the matter and brought it to the attention of the Board of Parole which released her.
+77-766 An inmate at IWR indicated that she was a twenty year old first offender serving a forgery sentence without having had pro-CA/O reviewed the matter and brought it to the attention of the Board of Parole which released her.

-77-771 Citizen complained that she and her husband had been involved in an altercation the night before and now the city police would not return the weapons taken.
-The police agreed that the weapons had been confiscated and they would not be returned until the citizen had calmed down.
+77-771 Citizen complained that she and her husband had been involved in an altercation the night before and now the city police weapons had been confiscated and they would not be returned until the citizen had calmed down.
 The citizens had to go to the police station and sign for the weapons, which they did.

 77-775 A legislator and a juvenile's relatives and friends believed the DSS action was hasty and without basis when the juvenile was returned to the Eldora Training School for Boys.
 The DSS reported that the juvenile himself agreed to return because he had violated the terms of his release contract.
 This agreement eliminated the formal revocation procedure.
-CA/O relayed this information to the juvenile's mother and the legislator who had expressed concern.
+CA/O relayed this information to the juvenile's mother and the legis.